|

 The CMS route is the best way to manage large amounts of different content types that need regular or even occasional edits.
 These apps tend to be focused on one or two operational models: in other words, each works best for a particular purpose.
 These might include: as an online brochure or 'shopwindow'; as an ecommerce application with multiple content pages; as a community or news publishing app; as a multimedia publishing tool; as a team collaboration tool; as a multi-team tool; and so forth.

-There are thought to be over 2,000 CMS applications available, both commercial and free.
+There are thought to be around 3,000 CMS applications available, both commercial and free.
 There are some very expensive commercial systems like Broadvision, which may cost hundreds of thousands of dollars to implement; or free ones that are both compact and simple to use - such as CMS-MadeSimple.
-For multimedia you might choose Joomla, which is free, extremely flexible, capable, and well-supported.
-Drupal CMS is a quality application that has good ACL (which put very simply is the ability to limit users to certain pages or sections).
-For an enterprise-class WCMS framework you could use eZpublish or Plone, though these require specialist hosting and support.

 Because of the large numbers of CMS applications, there are many codebase and installation options.
 However, a popular choice is the standard PHP / MySQL base, since it is capable, robust and easily developed.
 Community-use CMS apps need to be able to be remotely installed via FTP and browser, though a CMS used by teams within an office can be local machine installable only.
 Commercial CMS applications come in many and varied codebases, server types and installation options.

-SEO for CMS There are many more complex issues when search optimising a CMS than with an HTML website.
-These essentially fall into two areas: firstly, since you cannot (normally) alter the framework page code, the core application developers need to have paid a lot more attention to accessibility and SEO than in a hard-coded site; and secondly, even if the base application is good in this respect, poorly-coded templates and other plugins can easily destroy a good foundation.
+- Since you cannot (normally) alter the framework page code, the core application developers need to have paid a lot more attention to accessibility and SEO than in a hard-coded site

-Forum softwareForums are a core part of the social web.
-In addition, they can provide some of the best technical support options.
-Because of the vast numbers of people who use them, much useful information can be obtained; or you can just get into a discussion on what's the best rum.
+Forum softwareForum applications are installed on a server and connect to a database on the server.
+Forums are a core part of the social web, and also provide some of the best technical support options.
+Because of the vast numbers of people who use them, much useful information can be obtained; or you can just get into a discussion on what's the best rum if you like.

 A forum will normally comprise several separate Boards, which are the individual topic-centred discussion pages.
 You can read through others' posts (meaning the text they have placed on the page), and reply yourself; or you may start a new topic with a question or a statement.
-As with many areas there are conventions, etiquette and best practice to be learnt, but this need not handicap a newcomer.
+As with many areas there are conventions, etiquette, best practice and terminology to be learnt, but this need not handicap a newcomer.
 The forum can be both browsed and posted to via the ordinary web browser, and of course this is part of the power of these webapps - only a browser is needed to communicate fully in both directions with a forum, blog, wiki or CMS; so a lack of software or facilities cannot hamper anyone.

 The best-known forum applications are SMF (open source) and vBulletin (commercial).
 There are many plugins for each, which all dynamic applications need or they cannot function fully in the modern Internet environment.